A lovely cash incentive to spend 10+ days on the beautiful island of Gozo.

 Tickets can be purchased as you board from the driver (exact change in cash, or by debit card.)

-€21 for adults
+€25 for adults

-€15 for children up to the age of 10
+€7 for children up to the age of 10

 Find out more information here

-The Tallinja Explore Flex Card is a pay-as-you-go option, allowing you to top up your card and travel as you please with a discount of 15c per journey compared to regular fares.
+There are other options available including the Tallinja Explore Flex Card which is a pay-as-you-go option, allowing you to top up your card and travel as you please.
+This card offers a discount of 15c per journey compared to regular fares.
 The initial card costs €6 which is added to the card as credit.
-A City Tour on a traditional vintage bus will only cost €2.50 using the Explore Flex card.

-Tallinja Personalised Card - Holders of a Personalised Tallinja Card can travel for free on Day Routes, Night Routes and Special Services.
+Tallinja Personalised card holders Personalised Tallinja Card can travel for free on Day Routes, Night Routes and Special Services.
 Tallinja Direct (TD) Routes are not free and a fare will apply depending on the card used.
 Passengers are still required to tap their personalised Tallinja Card on the ticketing machine every time they board the bus.
 (Personalised cards carry your photo and name and can be topped up with credit easily online, via the free Tallinja App or at any of their sales outlets.
 Any credit loaded to this card is valid indefinitely.
+(ID is required to register for a Personalised card) A fee applies for this card.
+The registration fee for Adult/Student and Gozo cards is €25.
+For Child and Concession cards, the registration fee is €5.
+In addition to the registration fee, registered postage charges also apply.

 A full list of Tallinja Card sales outlets can be accessed here